lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks_v2.english.txt

 * K4thos: for EET - even though it's not required for this mod, I just really like EET
 * DavidW: for the lovely macros included in alter_script.tpa as well as guidance on encapsulation and immutability
 * Grammarsalad, subtledoctor, grodrigues, Mike1072, and jastey: for the ideas, guidance and help on the tool that provides proper and upper case player1 pronouns (cases.tpa)
+* BGForge: for their IElib which I used as a jump-off point for my items lib
 * Bubb and CamDawg - LOVE YOU FOREVER!!!
 I mean it.
 Forevah!
 * jastey: for everything you've done and continue to do. :)
-* igi: for permission to use his refreshment potion as the basis of Irenicus's revitalization potion
+* igi: for permission to use the refreshment potion from his iiItems mod as the basis of Irenicus's revitalization potion
+* igi: for permission to use the broken bottle
 * The folks at The Gibberlings Three forums: for never failing to answer my many many questions

 ------------------------------------------------------------------------